 Always look over all components before and after assembly.
 This is to make sure everything is in good working order and stable for your baby.
 Make sure there are no loose parts, broken or cracked slats, etc. You also want to measure the space between the slats and it should be no more than 2 3/8 inches apart or your crib isn’t safe to use.

 You want to also be sure that your crib has at least a few adjustable settings for the mattress.
 When your little one is an infant you want the mattress high enough that you can reach them easily but as they grow you want it low enough they can’t climb or fall out.
 Also, make sure that the mattress is a good snug fit.
-A mattress for a full-sized crib must be 24 1/4 inches wide by 51 5/8 inches long and no more than 6 inches thick.
 Basically, if you can fit more than two fingers between the mattress and the crib, the mattress isn’t right.

 Best Baby Cribs of 2022

-This sleek modern nursery sits nicely on budget at around $400.
+This sleek modern nursery sits nicely on budget.
 The crib itself sits a bit lower than most full-sized cribs, making it perfect for tinier parents.
 The crib will last your family for years because of its toddler conversion and then to the daybed.

 It also comes in a variety of washes and wood.
 It’s Greenguard Gold certified, tested for 360 VOCs and over 10,000 chemicals.
 It is New Zealand Pine, with a non-toxic finish, and is lead and phthalate-free, and was used by Meghan Markle, making it a Royal Crib!